Connecting City Leaders to Share and Adapt Innovative Ideas

 Exclusive: Richard Florida on the Resiliency of Cities

-Listen to author, professor, and renowned urbanist Richard Florida talk about the relationship between remote work and housing prices, downtown revitalization, and myths about the future of cities at the most recent convening.
+Listen to author, professor, and renowned urbanist Richard Florida talk about the relationship between remote work and housing prices, downtown revitalization, and myths about the future of cities at the 2023 convening.

 Next story